jawadshuaib/stock-valuation/README.md

 - **Configurable Parameters**: Allows users to adjust settings like projection years, margin of safety, and growth thresholds.
 - **Detailed Growth Analysis**: Provides year-by-year projections of EPS, FCF, growth rates, and present values.
 - **Payback Time Calculator**: Computes the payback time to generate an amount of cash flow sufficient to recover the initial investment.
-- **Owner Earnings Yield Calculator**: Computes the true free cash flows available to the business owners or shareholders.

 ## Financial Concepts Behind the Tool